OpenMDAO/OpenMDAO/openmdao/docs/features/special_components/distributed_comps.rst

 to a distributed output unless your input is equal to the size of the entire distributed output.
 Otherwise, the assumed *src_indices* will be from 0 to 1 less than the size of your input, which is probably not what you want.

+Components must either be entirely distributed or not, i.e., if a component has any distributed variables, they must all be distributed.
+You tell the framework that a component is a distributed component by passing *distributed=True* into its base class *__init__* method or by setting its *_distributed* attribute.

 The following simple example shows how to create a distributed component that distributes its computation evenly across the available processes, up to a